You’ve got questions…we’ve got answers.

 We can also help you participate in other sacraments observed by Christians around the world, such as marriage, ordination (if you feel so called!), confirmation, reconciliation, and anointing of the sick.

-What does it mean to be non-denominational?
+What does it mean to be inter-denominational?

 Why Snowmass Chapel?